needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines.md

 In both cases in a standalone-player build, the Burst compiler will be able to detect that it has to compile `MyGenericJob<int>` and `MyGenericJob<float>` because the generic jobs (or the type surrounding it for the nested job) are used with fully resolved generic arguments (`int` and `float`).

-But if these jobs are used indirectly through a generic parameter, the Burst compiler won't be able to detect the Jobs to compile at standalone-player build time:
+But if these jobs are used indirectly through a generic parameter, the Burst compiler won't be able to detect the Jobs it has to compile at standalone-player build time:

 ```c#
 public static void GenericJobSchedule<TData>() where TData: struct {